UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 ABTA Needs to Do Better!

-ABTA’s Global Welfare Guidance for Animals in Tourism lists wild-animal performances among its unacceptable practices.
+ABTA’s Animal Welfare Guidelines lists wild-animal performances among its unacceptable practices.
 But why is it OK with letting marine mammals endure a life of misery in watery prisons?

 The UK hasn’t had these cruel attractions since the 1990s, and Belgium, Canada, France, and India have banned cetacean captivity.
 Airbnb, British Airways Holidays, Your Co-op Travel , and Virgin Holidays refuse to promote marine parks.
 ABTA is now lagging behind, allowing members like TUI to continue to support these barbaric spectacles.